Fragtality/PilotsDeck/README.md

 This new Action (introduced with 0.8.0) is so powerful and flexible that it needs a dedicated Chapter 😅 <br/>
 To get a rough a Idea of the Capabilities: A Fenix FCU Display can be done without any external Program/Script with individual Labels, Dashes, Dot, different Value Variables and Formatting all reacting correctly (also to the Light-Test) and dimmed by the Knob in the Cockpit - all in one single Action!
 Or an Action that can show a Knob on one Plane Variant and be a Korry Switch on another Variant.<br/><br/>
 It can use the exact **same Resources** as the "classic" Actions (Commands, Variables, Images, Scripts), but follows a **totally different Approach** on how they are used and arranged.
 While the other Actions have fixed Layout of the Elements displayed and have a fixed Logic how Commands are triggered, the Composite Action let's you freely design **what Elements the Action consits off** and allows to **freely map** one (or more!) **Commands** to the Events received from the StreamDeck.
-Hence it's Name: it is a Compound of its individual Elements.<br/><br/>
+Hence its Name: it is a Compound of its individual Elements.<br/><br/>

 [**Display Elements**](#242---display-elements) <br/>
 The Action can be composed of any of the following Elements (in any Amount):